raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

 To decide on the theme for your project try and answer the following questions.
-You don't have to decide all of the details yet:
+Keep your ideas simple for now.
+You can always add more detail in later:
 + What mood do you want to create?
 Will it be relaxing, energising, or funny?
 + What will your scenery look like?
-+ What objects and characters will you include in your scene?
++ What Backdrop and sprites will you include in your 3D scene?
++ What sound/s will you include?
 + What will the user be able to control with sliders?

 --- /task ---